-By agreement with the manufacturer, the dealer is obligated to maintain the coach prior to retail sale, to perform a detailed predelivery inspection and to repair or replace any parts necessary to correct defects in material or workmanship.
+By agreement with the manufacturer, the dealer is obligated to maintain the travel trailer prior to retail sale, to perform a detailed redelivery inspection and to repair or replace any parts necessary to correct defect in material or workmanship.

-WHEN A DEALER DOES NOT RESOLVE A PROBLEM
+WHEN THE DEALER DOES NOT RESOLVE THE PROBLEM

-If the dealer is unable or unwilling to resolve a problem which the owner is convinced is covered by this warranty, he should contact NORTHWOOD MANUFACTURING at the address listed below and provide the manufacturer with a description in writing of the problem and attempts made to resolve it.
+If the dealer is unable or unwilling to resolve a problem which the owner is convinced is covered by this warranty, he should contact Northwoods Investment Corporation at the address listed below and provide the manufacturer with a description in writing of the problem and attempts made to resolve it.